Strongly proportional division: Woodall's algorithm for two agents

 Let Alice and Bob divide the remainder C \ X_{0} \ Y_{0} between them in a proportional manner (e.g. using divide and choose).
 Add Y_{0} to the piece of Alice and add X_{0} to the piece of Bob.

 Now, each partner thinks that his/her allocation is strictly better than the other allocation, so its value is strictly more than 1/2.

-Woodall's protocol for n partners
+Woodall's algorithm for n partners

-The extension of this protocol to n partners is based on Fink's "Lone Chooser" protocol.
+The extension of this algorithm to n partners is based on Fink's "Lone Chooser" algorithm.

 Suppose we already have a strongly proportional division to i-1 partners (for i≥3).
 Now partner #i enters the party and we should give him a small piece from each of the first i-1 partners, such that the new division is still strongly proportional.

 Consider e.g. partner #1.
 Let d be the difference between partner #1's current value and (1/(i-1)).
 Because the current division is strongly proportional, we know that d>0.